 Special Purpose Deeds

 And finally, special purpose deeds are often used when the deed is owned by someone in an official capacity.
 These are similar to quitclaim deeds in that they offer no real protection for the grantee.

 Here are a few different types of special purpose deeds:

-- Executor’s deed: This type of deed is used when someone dies and they have a will.
-The estate’s executor will disperse the assets and use this deed to transfer the property to the estate’s heir(s) without any warranties as to title.
+For this reason, the executor’s deed was created.
+The estate’s executor will distribute the assets and use this deed to transfer the property to the estate’s heir(s) without any warranties as to title.

-- Tax deed: A tax deed is used when a property is sold by a municipality due to foreclosure for unpaid property taxes.
+A tax deed is used when a property is sold by a municipality due to foreclosure for unpaid property taxes.

-- Sheriff’s deed: This deed gives ownership rights to a buyer at a sheriff’s sale.
-This typically occurs when the home has been foreclosed upon.
+This deed gives ownership rights to a buyer at a sheriff’s sale, usually at auction.
+This typically occurs when the home has been foreclosed on for unpaid property taxes.

 Again, this type of deed makes no warranties regarding title.

 How To Get The Property Deed To Your House

 If you’re in the process of purchasing a home, you’ll receive a certified copy of the deed to your new house at the time the title gets transferred to you.
 This document will be for you to keep.